-(a) Paid annual leave must not be cashed out except in accordance with an agreement under clause 24.14.
+- (a) Paid annual leave must not be cashed out except in accordance with an agreement under clause 25.13. - (b) Each cashing out of a particular amount of paid annual leave must be the subject of a separate agreement under clause 25.13. - (c) An employer and an employee may agree in writing to the cashing out of a particular amount of accrued paid annual leave by the employee. - (d) An agreement under clause 25.13 must state: - (i) the amount of leave to be cashed out and the payment to be made to the employee for it; and - (ii) the date on which the payment is to be made.

-- (b) Each cashing out of a particular amount of paid annual leave must be the subject of a separate agreement under clause 24.14. - (c) An employer and an employee may agree in writing to the cashing out of a particular amount of accrued paid annual leave by the employee. - (d) An agreement under clause 24.14 must state: - (i) the amount of leave to be cashed out and the payment to be made to the employee for it; and - (ii) the date on which the payment is to be made. - (e) An agreement under clause 24.14 must be signed by the employer and employee and, if the employee is under 18 years of age, by the employee's parent or guardian. - (f) The payment must not be less than the amount that would have been payable had the employee taken the leave at the time the payment is made. - (g) An agreement must not result in the employee's remaining accrued entitlement to paid annual leave being less than 140 hours (4 weeks). - (h) The maximum amount of accrued paid annual leave that may be cashed out in any period of 12 months is 70 hours (2 weeks). - (i) The employer must keep a copy of any agreement under clause 24.14 as an employee record.
+- (e) An agreement under clause 25.13 must be signed by the employer and employee and, if the employee is under 18 years of age, by the employee's parent or guardian. - (f) The payment must not be less than the amount that would have been payable had the employee taken the leave at the time the payment is made.